Glitch0011/shady-components/README.md

 Until various meta properties are exposed I had to do something slightly dirty.
 Ready yourself..

-It uses `stacktrace.js` to acces the current stack-trace and uses file-information from that to locate itself and the relative files.
+It uses `stacktrace.js` to access the current stack-trace and uses file-information from that to locate itself and the relative files.

 ### I cannot morally do that, can I inline the HTML and CSS?